-Long-time users may notice that this documentation no longer mentions the EquityOrderBuilder class.
+Long-time users and new users following outdated tutorials may notice that this documentation no longer mentions the EquityOrderBuilder class.
 This class used to be used to create equities orders, and offered a subset of the functionality offered by the OrderBuilder.
-This class has been deprecated in favor of the order builder and the above templates, and will be removed from a future release.
+This class has been removed in favor of the order builder and the above templates.